Koutoubu/furima-35645/README.md

 ### Association

-- has_many :orders
+- has_one :orders
-- belongs_to :items
+- belongs_to :item
-- belongs_to :users
+- belongs_to :user